mndahlen/CS433-LEGO-DETECTION/readme.md

 ## How to run
+**1. Generating dataset**

-Navigate to the parent directory of this repository.
+Navigate to the root directory of this repository.

 Then run: